Key West Marine Life You Might See On Vacation

-Key West is surrounded by a unique ecosystem at the fusion of the Atlantic Ocean and Gulf of Mexico.
-Here, you’ll find the third largest coral barrier reef in the world, much of it protected by NOAA’s Marine Sanctuary, and miles of shallow backcountry sand flats.
+A unique ecosystem at the fusion of the Atlantic Ocean and the Gulf of Mexico surrounds Key West.
+Here, you’ll find the world’s third-largest coral barrier reef, much of it protected by NOAA’s Marine Sanctuary and miles of shallow backcountry sand flats.
 This environment supports a diverse ecology of marine life unique to the Florida Keys and the Caribbean Basin.
-Some of these species are found in other parts of the world’s oceans, but many are unique to Key West.
+Some species have habitats in other parts of the world’s oceans, but many are unique to Key West.
 Read on to learn more about the marine life found in the Florida Keys.

 Parrotfish

-These colorful fish are named for their parrot beak-like nose and the manner in which they use it to chomp on coral, cleaning it of algae and distributing coral sands to facilitate healthy coral spawning.
-Their varieties include rainbow, midnight blue and stoplight.
-They’re amongst the most beautiful tropical fish in the ocean.
+These colorful fish get their name from their parrot beak-like mouth and how they use it to chomp on coral, cleaning it of algae and distributing coral sands to facilitate healthy coral spawning.
+Varieties include rainbow, midnight blue and stoplight, to name a few.
+They’re among the most beautiful tropical fish in the ocean.
 You have a great chance of swimming with them if you go snorkeling in Key West.

 Damselfish

-Damselfish are a species of small, triangular-shaped tropical fish with many varieties.
-In Key West, you’re most likely to spot sergeant major damselfish with yellow and black stripes swimming in schools.
+Damselfish are a species of small triangular-shaped tropical fish with many varieties.
+In Key West, you’ll likely spot Sergeant Major Damselfish with yellow and black stripes swimming in schools.

 Barracuda

-The barracuda is one of the ocean’s predators commonly found in Key West’s shallow waters.
-These long, silvery fish with sharp teeth are impossible to mistake and, although they may appear menacing, the chances of you running into any trouble with one is extremely rare.
-A useful tip is to remove your jewelry before snorkeling as it’s said barracuda are attracted to shiny objects.
+The barracuda is one of the ocean predators commonly found in Key West’s shallow waters.
+These long, silvery fish with sharp teeth are impossible to mistake, and although they may appear menacing, the chances of you running into any trouble with one are extremely rare.
+A helpful tip is to remove your jewelry before snorkeling, as barracudas can mistake shiny objects for silverfish.

 Loggerhead Sea Turtles

-A variety of sea turtles are native to the Florida Keys and the most common are loggerhead sea turtles.
+Various sea turtles inhabit the Florida Keys, the most common of which are loggerhead sea turtles.
 These gentle, graceful marine reptiles have a life span as long as humans and can grow as large as 110 inches.
 They get their name from their enormous heads.

 Yellowtail Snapper